lemoniada/graph-theory/README.md

-# graph-theory
+# Selected algorithms

 ## Adjacency

-Number of triangles in an undirected graph G is equal to tr(A^3)/6, where A is an adjacency matrix of G. Each vertex that forms triangle is coloured on red.
+Number of triangles in an undirected graph G is equal to tr(A^3)/6, where A is an adjacency matrix of G. Each vertex that forms triangle is colored on red.
 [Wikipedia](https://en.wikipedia.org/wiki/Adjacency_matrix#Properties)

 Example output: